HIPAA WEBSITE SUBSTITUTE NOTICE

 CHC retained leading cybersecurity and data analysis experts to assist in the investigation, which began on February 21, 2024.
 On March 7, 2024, CHC was able to confirm that a substantial quantity of data had been exfiltrated from its environment between February 17, 2024, and February 20, 2024.
 On March 13, 2024, CHC obtained a dataset of exfiltrated files that was safe to investigate.
 On April 22, 2024, following analysis, CHC publicly confirmed the impacted data could cover a substantial proportion of people in America.

 Although the data review is in its late stages and additional customers may be identified as impacted, CHC has identified certain customers whose members’ or patients’ data was involved in the incident.
-On June 20, 2024, CHC will begin providing notice to those customers.
+On June 20, 2024, CHC began providing notice to those customers on a rolling basis.
 In addition, CHC has provided a link to this substitute notice more generally so that other customers can provide information to their patients/members even if they have not been identified as impacted.

 What information was involved?